xransum/blog/_posts/2023-07-08-email-spam-threats-techniques-and-protection.md

 title: "Email Spam: Threats, Techniques, and Protection"
 excerpt: "A comprehensive guide to email spam, including what it is, how it works, and how you can protect yourself from it."
 categories:
     - Security
-  - Linux
 tags:
     - Security
     - Linux
     - "Email Spam"
     - Cybersecurity
     - "Social Engineering"
     - Linux
 ---

 ## Introduction